Make sure your child support payments are right by telling us about certain changes to your living or family situation.

 Tell us if:

-• you have a new job and your child support is taken from your wages – we’ll need to contact your new employer and set up your payments
+- you have a new job and your child support is taken from your salary or wages – we’ll need to contact your new employer and set up your payments

-• your income drops by more than 15% from the amount on your assessment notice – you may be able to estimate your income and change your child support amount
+- you expect your income to drop by more than 15% from the amount on your assessment notice – you may be able to estimate your income and change your child support amount

 Your living arrangements change